 Luminaires which are pole mounted shall be mounted on site such that poles and arms are not left unloaded.
 Pole mounted luminaires shall be leveled/adjusted after poles are set and vertically aligned before being energized.
+When mounted on a tenon, care shall be exercised to assure maximum insertion of the mounting tenon.
 Each luminaire shall be checked to assure compatibility with the project power system.
 When the night-time check of the lighting system by the Engineer indicates that any luminaires are mis-aligned, the mis-aligned luminaires shall be corrected at no additional cost.